 Navigate to the Configuration tab to manage the configuration of your organization.
-This includes the use of staged contents, setting up crash reporting, and the use of SCAP files.
+This includes the use of staged contents, and the use of SCAP files.

 For more information about content staging, see [Administration > Content-staging >].

 For more information about OpenSCAP, see [Reference > Audit >].